farooqkz/chooj/README.md

+# Chooj
-# Matrix client for KaiOS
+## Matrix client for KaiOS with VoIP call support

 This is a free(open source) software Matrix client for KaiOS which is going to support VoIP calls.
 Perhaps voice call is already working, in this case please send a Pull Request to update this README.